 The Old-Age, Survivors, and Disability Insurance (OASDI) program provides monthly benefits to qualified retired and disabled workers and their dependents and to survivors of insured workers.
 Eligibility and benefit amounts are determined by the worker's contributions to Social Security.
 There is no means test to qualify for benefits, although there is a limit on income earned from working that applies to those under the full retirement age.

 Social Security benefits are essential to the economic well-being of millions of individuals.
-In 2008, Social Security paid benefits to 88 percent of married couples and 86 percent of nonmarried persons aged 65 or older.
-It is the major source of income (providing at least 50 percent of total income) for 52 percent of married couples and 73 percent of nonmarried persons aged 65 or older.
-It contributes 90 percent or more of income for 21 percent of married couples and 43 percent of nonmarried persons aged 65 or older.
+In 2007, Social Security paid benefits to 88 percent of married couples and 86 percent of nonmarried persons aged 65 or older.
+It is the major source of income (providing at least 50 percent or more of total income) for 53 percent of married couples and 73 percent of nomarried persons aged 65 or older.
+It contributes 90 percent or more of income for 21 percent of married couples and 44 percent of nomarried persons aged 65 or older.
 (Total income excludes withdrawals from savings and nonannuitized IRAs or 401(k) plans; it also excludes in-kind support, such as food stamps and housing and energy assistance.)

 Contributions and Trust Funds